PerlFFI/FFI-Util/README.md

 # DESCRIPTION

+**Note**: This module has largely been obsoleted by [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus), which I recommend that you use instead of this module.
+This module may be removed from CPAN at a future date, but not before 31 January 2017.

 This module provides some useful memory manipulation that is either difficult or impossible in pure Perl.
 It was originally intended to be used by [Archive::Libarchive::FFI](https://metacpan.org/pod/Archive::Libarchive::FFI), but it may be useful in other projects.